Electrocute4u/Tsumiki/README.md

 ## Main Focus:
 The main focus is to develop the best "Anime focused" Action bot on the Bot market.
 A great Action Bot requires an Advanced Mention System.
 Shoud not include static text outcomes on Mentions.
-And having a great variety of GIFs per Action Command is a must.
+And having a great variety of GIFs/Images per Action Command is a must.

 **Tsumiki current has:**
 - Advanced Mention System